 Even the most enthusiastic parent needs some kid-free time – whether it’s for a night out with the spouse, a lunch with friends or even just a doctor’s appointment.
 But the expense of paid childcare can be prohibitive for some families.
-Enter the babysitting co-op, an arrangement between sets of parents that provides childcare while sidestepping out-of-pocket expenses.
+Teens are more available to babysit during the summer months, but it might be difficult to find a reliable sitter when the beach is so tempting.
+During the school year, you might run short of daytime sitters .Enter the babysitting co-op, an arrangement between sets of parents that provides childcare while sidestepping out-of-pocket expenses.

 Devise a tracking system.
 Figure out a way to keep track of each member’s earned and spent babysitting hours.
 Some groups use poker chips or carnival-type tickets as currency, while others track points on a spreadsheet.
-(Since busy parents tend to lose things, this might be a better option unless your members are exceptionally organized.)
+(Since busy parents tend to lose things, this might be a better option unless your members are exceptionally organized).
 Also, choose how many credits (if any) each member will have upon joining and how far “in the hole” they can go.

-- Have social events.
+Have social events.
 This isn’t required, but playdates and events for co-op members are helpful for getting to know the parents and kids in your group.
 A quarterly potluck BBQ at a local park is a good, low-cost way to maintain personal interaction with members.
 Or organize the occasional trip to a local children’s museum.